bike-barn/hermit/README.md

 Hermit was originally inspired by [Briefcase] which solves the same problem.
 However, Briefcase is written in Ruby.
 We wanted something more trivially portable.
-Since your shell configuration is so basic, it seemed like having minimal dependencies would be a Good Thing &trade;.
+Since your shell configuration is so basic, it seemed like having minimal dependencies would be a Good Thing&trade;.
 Currently Hermit is dependent on the bash shell, but we hope to make it depend solely on POSIX shell capabilities to maximize portability.

 The code infrastructure is heavily borrowed from the awesome shell